Rules & Judging

 1. Your competitive food entries must submitted in the event-supplied Styrofoam containers.
 The event coordinator may alter this requirement for special food categories.
 You will be handed all your containers with ample time prior to the start of judging.
 Each container will have a team identifier, either as a barcode or a team number.

 2. The competitive meats may be presented sliced, diced, pulled, or chopped.
-A minimum of six separate, identifiable food portions MUST be submitted.
-(It is acceptable to include more than the minimum six portions which allows extra for table captains, volunteers, etc.) The ABBQA recognizes pulled and chopped meat in the Pork Butt and Brisket categories only.
+A minimum of SEVEN separate, identifiable food portions MUST be submitted.
+(It is acceptable to include more than the minimum SEVEN PORTIONS which allows extra for table captains, volunteers, etc.) The ABBQA recognizes pulled and chopped meat in the Pork Butt and Brisket categories only.
 In the case of pulled or chopped meat, there needs to be enough for each judge to take a sample.
 Entries will be judged on Appearance, Tenderness/Texture, and Taste.
 Burnt ends of Brisket, if submitted, will be judged for Appearance only, and will not be judged for Tenderness/Texture or Taste.

 3. Garnish is optional but, if used, is limited to chopped, sliced, shredded or whole leaves of fresh green lettuce; common curly parsley or flat leaf parsley; or cilantro.
 Use of kale, cabbage, endive, or red-tipped lettuce is not permitted.
 Any entry not complying with this rule will be given a “1” on appearance.